To learn the scriptures is easy,Lalla

 Earthworms’ homes are underground.
 An apt reminder that life relies on humble, gritty work beneath the surface.
 Just on a pragmatic level, earthworms are constantly working underground.
 Along with bacteria and microbes, they support the growth of plants that nourish all of us humans.
 Literally, they do the dirty work of ingesting the organic matter in the soil so that their castes can be used for food for other creatures.
 Aerating and moving soil, they are some of our invisible earthly caretakers.

 Outer life relies on the workings of the invisible.
 At life’s rawest level, we are dependent on other species for our air and our food.
 The sun appears and disappears, offering us a sense of the passage of time.
 The origins of earth and water began billions of years ago and continue as fundamental underpinnings to life.
 The more that our awareness filters out these hidden dimensions of our collective existence, the more likely we are to be unaware of the innerworkings of our own mind, attitudes, and perceptions.
-And, by extension, the more likely we are to be unaware of the countless ways our lives are supported by the hardship and labors of others.
+And, by extension, the more likely we are to be aware of the countless ways our lives are supported by the hardship and labors of others.

 The earthworm patiently does its part to provide health to the whole.
 There is a harmonic balance between what the earthworm consumes and gives back through its existence.
 It reminds me of the timeless wisdom to leave the world a better place than you found it.
 Within that are reminders of caring for the entire organism of life, and the hard and tedious discipline of constant vigilance about the hidden dimensions of our thoughts and lifestyles.
 I hope that through deep introspection and consistent, conscious living we will begin to shape a world of wholeness and well-being for all.
 Please join me in this work.